sprocketsullivan/Boxplot/chapter1.md

 `@instructions`
 The geom_point layer will create a dot for each pair of the continuous variables.
 Fill in the necessary variables in the aesthetics statement.
 Plot brain volume on the y-axis and body weight on the x-axis.
+In a second step, colour the dots by gender.

 `@hint`